dc-js/dc.js/web/docs/api-latest.md

 pie chart will be rendered as a doughnut chart.
 Default inner radius is 0px.

 #### .radius([radius])
 Get or set the outer radius.
-Default radius is 90px.
+If the radius is not set, it will be half of the minimum of the chart width and height.

 #### .cx([cx])
 Get or set center x coordinate position.
 Default is center of svg.